 Hack for managing editors: Google Drive and Creative Briefs.
 Google docs are a huge help as they allow for a responsive editing process and easily shareable materials like creative briefs (which you will absolutely want to have or make).

-How to get freelance writing jobs for beginners
+3 tips to start finding freelance writing jobs for beginners

 Your unique background and interests will play a very important role in determining which freelance writing jobs are best for you.
 Regardless of your leanings, the considerations below will help you get work and attract clients in any field you pursue.